 To sum up, there’s no fixed period for completing a house purchase.
-On average, buying a house will take at least three months to get every document in order.
-Two months if you’re incredibly lucky.
+How long it takes to buy a house, on average, is at least three months to get every document in order.
+Two months if you’re fortunate.
 This average time is without the period when you’re looking for a property that you like.
 And without having additional obstacles along the way.

-Gazumping and gazundering are also a variable that should be taken into account, as it is not uncommon for either to happen.
+Gazumping and gazundering are also variables that should be considered, as it is not uncommon for either to happen.
 And either can slow down the process for an unlimited period.

-*Gazumping - when an offer is verbally accepted by the seller from a particular buyer, but then the seller accepts another buyer’s higher offer.
-Or if after the initial verbal agreement, the seller starts asking for a higher than the agreed upon price.
+*Gazumping - when the seller verbally accepts an offer from a particular buyer, but then the seller accepts another buyer’s higher offer.
+Or if after the initial verbal agreement, the seller starts asking for a higher than the agreed-upon price.

 *Gazundering - the opposite of gazumping.
 When a buyer has verbally made an offer, and the seller agrees, and then the buyer asks for a lower price.